-Standard met: A Medical Log is provided that has adequate details for recording medications administered to children, including the time the parent/guardian wa and by whom, the time and dosage of the medication and the person administer medication.
-Standard partially met: A Medical Log provided but additional details required
+Standard met: A Medical Log is provided that has adequate details for recording all medications administered to children, including the time the parent/guardian was notified, and by whom, the time and dosage of the medication and the person administering the medication.

-☐ Standard met: Visual inspection shows that a Medical Log is maintained

-☐ Standard not met: A Medical Log not provided, or log is insufficient.
+- ☐ Standard partially met: A Medical Log provided but additional details required - ☐ Standard not met: A Medical Log not provided, or log is insufficient.

-☐ Standard not met: Medical Log is not being properly maintained.
+- ☐ Standard met: Visual inspection shows that a Medical Log is maintained - ☐ Standard not met: Medical Log is not being properly maintained.